Extended pickling support for Python objects

 __main__ module (for instance in a script, a shell or a Jupyter notebook).

-send objects between processes running the same version of Python.
+Cloudpickle can only be used to send objects between the exact same version of Python.

 cloudpickle for long-term object storage is not supported and

 Security notice: one should only load pickle data from trusted sources as

 pickle.load can lead to arbitrary code execution resulting in a critical

 >>> import cloudpickle >>> squared = lambda x: x ** 2 >>> pickled_lambda = cloudpickle.dumps(squared) >>> import pickle >>> new_squared = pickle.loads(pickled_lambda) >>> new_squared(2) 4

 Pickling a function interactively defined in a Python shell session

 >>> CONSTANT = 42 >>> def my_function(data): ... return data + CONSTANT ... >>> pickled_function = cloudpickle.dumps(my_function) >>> pickle.loads(pickled_function)(43) 85

 Running the tests